Valery Nazarov

-Valery Lvovich Nazarov (Валерий Львович Назаров, b.
-September 11, 1955, Michurinsk, Tambov Oblast, Russian SFSR) is a Russian official and politician.
+Valery Lvovich Nazarov (Валерий Львович Назаров; born September 11, 1955) is a Russian official and politician.
 He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Biography

 In 1972–1973 Nazarov worked as a turner.

 He studied at the Naval School of Tallinn until 1975, in which he "carefully attended all the Komsomol meetings".
 In 1975–1981 Nazarov was a Komsomol worker in Michurinsk Southeast railway station department (1977–1978).
 Nazarov actively collaborated with the KGB, keeping track of Baltic dissidents.

 He held senior positions in the Ministry of Communications of Estonia (1981–1994).

 Nazarov graduated in extramural studies at Leningrad Electrotechnical Institute of Communications with the speciality of "Multichannel electrical communication "(1985) and the Institute of Public Administration SZKTS in "State and Municipal Management" (1993).

 He was a head of the Registration and Information Department; a deputy general director of St. Petersburg State "Urban Housing Agency" (1994–1995).
 He worked (1995–1999) under the chief of the State institutions of justice "City Bureau of the Registration of Rights to Real Estate" Mikhail Manevich (killed in 1997).

 Nazarov graduated from the Russian Academy of Public Services with the speciality of "Jurisprudence" (1998).
 He participated in the development of the Federal Law "On State Registration of Rights to Real Estate and Transactions" (1997) and "Rules of the Unified State Register of Rights to Immovable Property and Transactions" (1998).

 From October 12, 1999, to November 10, 2003, Nazarov headed the City Property Management Committee of the Saint Petersburg City Administration (KUGA).
 Nazarov was promoted at the second attempt (the first time St. Petersburg parliament voted against it).
 From June 29, 2000, to November 10, 2003, he was also a vice governor of Saint Petersburg.

 Nazarov's attempt to gain control of the Petrovsky Stadium, which belonged to the Zenit football club, made headlines in the media.
 Management of the club went to court, which, after a long trial resolved the case in favour of the City Property Management Committee, headed by Nazarov.

 In 2000 he defended his dissertation on "State regulation of the real estate market in large city conditions on the basis of economic valuation."

 In the summer of 2001 deputies of the local Legislative Assembly challenged vice governor Nazarov with a no-confidence vote.
 The cause was a scandal involving the sale of city property.
 One of the initiators of the vote of the Legislative Assembly, Deputy Alexei Kovalev, said that Nazarov "misled the public".
 Despite the no-confidence vote, Nazarov retained the position and the media attributed this fact to the influence of Vladimir Pekhtin, the head of the "Unity" parliamentary faction.